Numb and Numbers

 When we get to the sums bandied about concerning corporate and especially government spending applied to public policy questions, then the relative values become even more revealing, and important.
 But we hardly ever look at numbers that way.

 I was inspired to do so by an actor.
-Not Rob Morrow, the erstwhile Dr. Fleishman who stars in a new police procedural called "Numbers."
+Not Rob Morrow, the erstwhile Dr. Fleishman who stars in a new police procedural called "Numb3rs."
 No, it was Sharon Stone.

-As many know by now, Sharon Stone, the blond woman actor most famous for steamy movie scenes, attended a panel discussion at the World Economic Forum in Switzerland last week.
+As many know by now, the actor Sharon Stone attended a panel discussion at the World Economic Forum in Switzerland last week.
 The panelists had been talking about world poverty for an hour or so, when a UN official mentioned that 150,000 African children die of malaria each month, principally because they don't have mosquito nets protecting their beds.

 Sharon Stone suddenly stood up, pledged $10,000 to buy bed nets, and challenged others in the audience to pony up.
 The chair of the panel, Republican House Leader Bill Frist reportedly tried several times to shut her up.
 But she persisted.
 And in five minutes, she had raised one million dollars.